ais2397/sys2syz/README.md

 ## Overview

 Sys2Syz is a tool which automates the conversion of syscalls and other Ioctl calls to [syzkaller's](https://github.com/google/syzkaller) representation.
-This tool was created with a motive of increasing the syscall coverage for levelling up the support of syzkaller for NetBSD.
+This tool was created with a motive of increasing the syscall coverage for leveling up the support of syzkaller for NetBSD.

 ## Table of Contents